QiaoW-battery/SOC-estimation-of-LiFePO4-batteries-using-relaxation-data-Part-1-calibration-using-lab-data/README.md

-Dataset for paper "Towards reliable state of charge calibration for LiFePO4 batteries: A semi-supervised
+Dataset for paper entitled "Towards reliable state of charge calibration for LiFePO4 batteries: A semi-supervised

 learning approach using short relaxation data".

+If you find the preprocessed dataset helpful please cite our paper.

+A further study concerning the state of charge estimation for LiFePO4 batteries in 300 electric buses is currently

+underway, with the relevant dataset and code due for imminent release.

+ATTENTION: THE DATA IS ONLY FOR ACADEMIC STUDY.
+NO COMMERCIAL USE PLEASE!

 <img width="688" height="582" alt="image" src="https://github.com/user-attachments/assets/56e29ade-4587-47cd-a65b-d9cc37991f38" />